Eugenia and Ghorghe Popescu-Judetz

 As part of a cultural exchange program, Eugenia traveled to the United States in the late 1960s to teach Romanian folk dance workshops.
 In about 1968, Eugenia produced three Folkraft albums from which comes the first photo above.

-Gheorghe died in 1972.
+Gheorghe died in on August 10, 1972.
 In 1973, Eugenia returned to New York to work on a book and recordings documenting her husband Gheorge's unique dance notation system.
 It also covered their work preserving Romanian folk dance and music (music recordings for the dances accompany the book), and Fredda was hired to edit it.
 Both Eugenia and Gheorge were internationally famous as dancers, teachers, choreographers, and folklorists.
 Fredda and Eugenia instantly became friends, a friendship which lasted over 30 years.

 Eugenia was hired as Adjunct Professor at Duquesne University Tamburitzans Institute of Folk Arts and to choreograph for the "Tammies."
 She later received a master's degree in theology from Duquesne University and a doctorate in theater criticism from the University of Pittsburgh.
 Eugenia was also knowledgeable in the fields of philosophy, religion, linguistics (she spoke several languages), art and theater.
 She was a renowned author of over a dozen books on Turkish culture and on Dimitrie Cantemir, a Romanian prince who standardized the system of musical notation used in 17th century Ottoman Turkey.